2. We don’t want to be seen as a sloppy neighborhood.

+The Tweed Ride is also the first time our Association is sponsoring a special event to showcase the progress on Meridian Street, the western “limit” of our service area.
 Think of downtown as the heart with arteries like Meridian Street.
-Much of the progress on Meridian is a because of private investments, later supported by city investments in street scape as mentioned in the 2006 Downtown Master Plan
+Much of the progress on Meridian is a because of private investments, later supported by city investments in street scape as mentioned in the 2006 Downtown Master Plan.

 The most recent investment is in the rennovation of the Lincoln Mill Commissary building, formerly home to an antique store and stage theatre.
 The very current and classy Preservation Company will fill part of the building.
 Holt Leather Company will sell high end goods from the other section, and they employ 35 people making the goods sold all over the country.

 Ten years ago people would have thought you crazy to visualize Meridian Street as home to a renovated Lincoln Mill business center (thanks Ana and Jim Byrne and Wayne Bonner), an uber cool retail stores in a renovated Lincoln Mill Commissary (thanks, Butler family), a flourishing Lincoln Village Ministry (thanks Mark Stern, Southward Presbyterian, First Baptist, and other churches).
 The Downtown Master Plan of 2006 put Meridian street on the radar, and the private investments were complemented by attractive street lights, long sidewalks, bike lanes, and new construction design standards.